 Through encouraging you to become critically reflective, the course will develop your knowledge of the contemporary issues affecting the management of arts organisations and festivals while equipping you with the practical management skills that are essential for developing a career in the field.

 While not intended as practical vocational training a number of assignments are orientated towards developing the knowledge and skills required to become an effective practitioner in the field.
 In addition, students are encouraged to arrange and undertake practical experience within cultural organisations to complement their studies.

-This Arts, Festival and Cultural Management MA, delivered by Queen Margaret University, is designed as a conversion degree and we welcome applicants from non-business related subjects.
+This MA / PgCert Arts, Festival and Cultural Management course, delivered by Queen Margaret University, is designed as a conversion degree and we welcome applicants from non-business related subjects.
 It is suitable for both graduates who wish to add a vocational management emphasis to their first degree and those with equivalent professional qualifications or experience.
 It is likely to be of interest to those who studied the arts and humanities at undergraduate level or those with significant workplace experience who would like to gain a formal qualification in a flexible manner.